Trauma registry—Department responsibilities.

 (iii) Trends, patient care outcomes, and other data, for each EMS/TC region and for the state, for the purpose of regional evaluation;

-(iv) Aggregate regional data to the regional EMS/TC council, excluding any confidential or identifying data.
+(iv) Aggregate regional data to the regional EMS/TC council upon request, excluding any confidential or identifying data.

-(b) The department will provide reports to facilities upon request, according to the confidentiality provisions in subsection (2) of this section.
+(b) The department will provide reports to facilities and qualified agencies upon request, according to the confidentiality provisions in subsection (2) of this section.